groupdocs-total/GroupDocs.Total-Products/content/total/_index.en.md

         <b>Simplified management:</b> With GroupDocs.Total, you manage everything under one license, eliminating the need to track and maintain multiple licenses for different products.
 This simplifies your administrative tasks and reduces overall costs. <br><br>
         If you're looking for a cost-effective and feature-rich solution for your document management needs, GroupDocs.Total is the perfect choice.

     #  loop
+    - question: "How do I get started with GroupDocs.Total?"
+      answer: |
+        You can start with a free trial to explore the features and see if it meets your needs.
+GroupDocs also offers various [documentation](https://docs.groupdocs.com/total/) resources and [tutorials](https://groupdocs.github.io) to help you get started with integration and development.

+    #  loop
     - question: "Does GroupDocs.Total offer any technical support?"
       answer: |